-With Singapore Airlines upgrading its daily Auckland – Singapore flights from a 777 to a larger A380 during the peak summer travel months, this is a great opportunity to jump in quick and secure an award redemption on a great product.
+With Singapore Airlines adding to its daily Auckland – Singapore 777-300ER flights with a larger A380 during the peak summer travel months, this is a great opportunity to jump in and secure an award redemption on a great product.

 The aircraft and cabin